alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 Anchor Confirmation does not make private project materials public.

+Anchor Confirmation does not give Alyssa Solen access to the confirmed project.

+Anchor Confirmation does not give Alyssa Solen control over the confirmed project.

+Anchor Confirmation does not constitute endorsement, advice, approval, review, partnership, ownership, authorship, operational authority, or responsibility over the confirmed project.

 Anchor Confirmation does not allow another project to copy, reuse, transfer, or claim the confirmed anchor.

+## Project Sovereignty

+The confirmed project remains sovereign.

+The confirmed project remains its own work.

+The confirmed project remains responsible for its own content, claims, decisions, systems, outputs, products, services, users, operations, risks, legal obligations, and public representations.

+Alyssa Solen remains source of AI Foundations / Origin | Continuum.

+AI Foundations remains the framework layer.

+Origin | Continuum remains the source-line/contact structure.

+The anchor records the relationship without merging the parties.

+Strict non-merge protocol is held.

 ## Recognition Test